Cooking with Kids: Fun, Age-Appropriate Tips to Build Skills

 • Strengthen fine motor skills by allowing use of more sophisticated tools like peelers, graters and child-safe knives.
 These tools will instill a sense of responsibility and independence while reinforcing decision-making skills and sustained attention.

 • Highlight the changes that occur in the cooking process and invite children to make predictions.
-Boil water or pop popcorn and delight in the scientific experience of it all.
+Make popcorn with a clear air popper and delight in the scientific experience of it all.

 Kindergarten/School Age